abhishekabhishek/abhishekabhishek.github.io/_posts/2018-10-22-Project-Update-October-22-2018.md

 > **2. Determine the complexity of implementing Grover's search algorithm for a Graph spanning problem

-Currently working on implementing Grover's search in conjunction with Djikstra's Algorithm to determine the viability of implementing the Shortest Path Problem.
+Currently working on implementing Grover's search in conjunction with Djikstra's Algorithm to determine the viability of implementing the Quantum search algorithm for the Shortest Path Problem.